michaelficarra/commonjs-everywhere/README.md

       Usage: cjsify OPT* path/to/entry-file.ext OPT*

-      -m, --minify           minify output
+      -a, --alias ALIAS:TO   replace requires of file identified by ALIAS with TO -m, --minify           minify output
       -o, --output FILE      output to FILE instead of stdout -r, --root DIR         unqualified requires are relative to DIR (default: cwd)